spdx/spdx-spec/docs/index.md

 # The System Package Data Exchange® (SPDX®) Specification Version 3.0.1

-Copyright © 2010-2024, The Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors
+Copyright © 2010-2024, The Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors.

 ## Use of Specification - Terms, Conditions & Notices